Department website: http://theatre.wvu.edu/

 PR: THET 103.
 Techniques and methods for designing and fabricating stage properties for theatrical production.
 Practical experience in the construction of properties for class projects and for the School's productions.

-PR: THET 322.
-(May be repeated for a maximum of 9 credit hours.)
+PR: THET 322 or THET 322S.
 Advanced study of scenic design with an emphasis on conceptualization, rendering, model building, and alternative forms of design presentation for the performing arts.
+(May be repeated for a maximum of 9 credit hours.).

-PR: THET 226.
+PR: THET 226 or THET 226S.
 Study of basic design elements as applied to costume design.
 Script analysis leading to conceptualization and communication through visual language.
 Experience in practical organization skills, paperwork and budgeting.

 PR: THET 220.
 Experience in the design of stage lighting including conceptualization, drafting and rendering techniques related to the development and presentation of lighting design.

-PR: THET 324.
+PR: THET 324 or THET 324S.
 Experience applying the basic principles of costume design to text, movement text, opera, dance, and puppetry.
 Emphasis on rendering techniques, presentation, composition, and fabric selections.
-(May be repeated for a max of 6 credit hours.).
+(May be repeated for a maximum of 6 credit hours.).

-3 Hr.
-PR: THET 222.
+PR: THET 222 or THET 222S.
 Study of the graphic applications of computer assisted design and drafting for stage design through project work and exercises in a studio format.

 This course allows the students to explore and develop different techniques of rendering scenic, costume, and lighting designs.
 Students will work in watercolor, acrylic, marker, pencil and other media.

-PR: THET 244.
+PR: THET 244 or THET 244S.
 Gives the general theatre student a studio style acting class experience, emphasizing exercises and monologue and scene work in a variety of styles.

-PR: THET 244.
+PR: THET 244 or THET 244S.
 The presentation of scenes chosen from modern and contemporary theatre, before a panel of acting, voice, and movement faculty for critique.

-PR: THET 144.
+PR: THET 144 or THET 144S.
 Exploration of lyric, rhyme, imagery, storytelling, phrasing, musical composition and overall theme of a song for clues the actor can use in performance.

 THET 365.
 Traditions of Dramatic Literature.
 3 Hours.